 There are many of reasons you may be afraid of concealed carrying, but I am here to tell you that, yes you can do it!
 It simply takes practice and experience.

 Practice at home first.
 Wear your holster and gun while walking around your house to help build your confidence.
 That is what I did!
 I was just too nervous in the beginning.
+You can read my whole story of how I started to conceal carry in my article: How I Started Carrying My Gun In 5 Steps.
 After a week or so of wearing my holstered gun around the house, doing chores, etc., I learned that yes, I could do it.
 As it began to feel more normal and my confidence grew, I was ready to venture out!
-I remember feeling so self-conscious that first time I carried my gun concealed in public.
+I remember feeling so self-conscious the first time I carried my gun concealed in public.
 But, with each day, it became easier and easier.
 I could carry safely and confidently and so can you.

 Do you have any tips or stories that helped you gain your carrying confidence?
 Please share it below!